 Assess Mortgage Eligibility for a New Home

-If you plan to move out and rent your current home, you may need to purchase a new residence.
+If you plan to move out and rent your current primary residence, you may need to purchase a new primary residence.
 This step requires checking if you qualify for another mortgage.
-Lenders will evaluate your debt-to-income ratio, credit score, and existing financial obligations, including the current mortgage on the home you wish to rent.

 Be transparent with your lender about your intention to convert your existing home into a rental property, as this can affect your loan approval and terms.